 About the Book

-Originally an Anchor Book published by Doubleday in 1959, Pocho is still available through Anchor Books, now part of the Knopf Doubleday Publishing Group, a division of Random House.
-(Although it's cheaper to buy used at Amazon.)
+Originally an Anchor Book published by Doubleday in 1959, Pocho is still available through Anchor Books, now part of the Knopf Doubleday Publishing Group, a division of Penguin Random House.
+(Also available at Amazon.)

 Definitions of Pocho: